Entertaining is easy with a beautiful cheese tray and some wine. Here’s how to put together a tasty display for every appetite.

 There are so many cheese to choose from!
 I like to look for a variety of color and texture when choosing cheeses to make the board visually appealing as well as tasty.

-Medium Cheeses: Petite Basque Sheep’s Milk Cheese from France, Stripey Jack Cheese from England (Double Gloucester, Cheshire, Lancashire, Wensleydale and Cheddar), and Baby Swiss (domestic).
+•Stripey Jack Cheese from England (Double Gloucester, Cheshire, Lancashire, Wensleydale and Cheddar)

 A few bits of green lettuce set off the colors and make for easy clean up under the soft cheeses.
 Most cheeses are served at room temperature, but the medium and hard cheeses are more easily sliced if they are chilled.
 You can chill your cheese board before hand in the refrigerator for 15 minutes if you prefer them cold.
 My cheese board is made from black marble.
-I ordered it from Wayfair.com.
+There are some beautiful black marble boards available in my affiliate link here.